 Applying the Toyota Production System

 The Toyota Production System (TPS) has changed the way many industries work.
-TPS is a management philosophy that aims to cut waste and boost efficiency.
-It’s been crucial to Toyota’s success for years.
-By using TPS, companies can make their processes smoother, spend less, and increase productivity.
+It is a management philosophy that aims to cut waste and boost efficiency.
+For years, TPS has been crucial to Toyota’s success.
+By using TPS, companies can smoother their processes, spend less, and increase productivity.

 In this article, we’ll look at the principles of TPS and how they can help different industries become more efficient and profitable.